Official guidance · Primary source · 2026

 The technical requirements are the same: be indexable, be eligible for snippets, comply with spam policies, support modern page experience.
 JavaScript SEO matters where applicable.
 Duplicate content should be reduced.
 For local and ecommerce, Google Business Profiles and Merchant Center remain relevant.

 Structured data is positioned carefully.
-The guide says it "remains a good idea as part of your overall SEO strategy" but "isn't required specifically for AI features."
+The guide says structured data "isn't required for generative AI search, and there's no special schema.org markup you need to add," but that "it's a good idea to continue using it as part of your overall SEO strategy, as it helps with being eligible for rich results."
 Read against the Ahrefs causal study, this is consistent: schema can help eligibility for rich results in classic Search; it does not appear to lift AI citations.

 The implicit claim is that AI Overviews and AI Mode are retrieval layers on top of Google's index, not separate systems with separate ranking criteria.
 If you make a page that satisfies real users, you've done the work.
 If you try to make a page that satisfies AI specifically, you're optimizing for a confounder, not a cause.